jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/intro.md

 You have asked a field reporter, Mr. HANS BRAUMAN, to collect evidence and track down the truth.

-Your goal is to use this information to identify:
+Your goal is to use the documents to identify:

 - **Who** committed the murder,
 - **What** weapon was used and,